Quae/greyveldt/places/region/hitherlan/region.md

 The nation's current leader, Lord Reagent Smar, is one of a long line of reagents ascended since the territory was conquered in the ol' B.C.E. days.
 The reagents fill the archetypal role once purportedly played by Changeling Jione, a faithful servant of the sun-blighting God-Empress Astryd.
 Changelings are ritually integrated into Hitherlan politics when the imperial Unseelie Court cyclically sends an immortal emissary in the form of an unseelie child to walk among mortals, replacing a Felemelte/human child with one of their own.
 This unique form of embassy results in exquisite intel into the surrounding southerly populations and a freshening up of the council's bloodline as the reagant takes an Unseelie mate in betrothal.
 The Hitherlan population, a mixture of humans and forest creatures recognized equally as sharing inalienable rights of citizenship, remain conventionally mortal and earthly and are left to intermarry amongst themselves.

 In the modern era, this happens to represent a relatively small (human) gene pool, and thus the population of local humans are deemed unkindly but not altogether inaccurately to be a bit imbred.
 Hitherlan history, for what it's worth, holds it that this was not always the case.

-### Arcana
-#### Fiorra Auldre Magic
-- FA are mostly hermetic, loners, reclusive except for their birds.
-They are, by nature, endowed with an empathic/psionic link to birds, including Felemeltian birdfolk.
-The degree of that link varies by an individual's arcane aptitude, age, practice, etc.
-- As shapeshifters, the Fiorraga Auldres can (and have, and do) intermarry with the humans and anyone else they please.
-Given that many are asexual (for the love of a challenge*), procreation usually serves a purpose.
-Marriages most commonly occur in the Unseelie Court, to produce successors.
-Given the limited genepool of FAs, the mating partners are almost exclusively changelings (human or Felemelte raised among the FA) to bring in fresh blood.
-- As FA age, their bodies weaken, but their passive arcana increases (prophetic visions, deepening empathic connections with living things to an almost telepathic extent, communing with the dead).

 #### Asatru & the Unseelies
 The Unseelies are shadowfolk of the Nether: valkyries/dark spirits who await at the place between life and oblivion, feasting on the aura of spilled blood and souls.